robch/book-of-ai/docs/openai-asst/openai-asst-non-streaming-cs/sample-overview.md

 var assistant = new OpenAIAssistantsClass(client, assistantId);
 ```

-**STEP 3**: Create or retrieve a thread and get thread messages if a thread ID is provided:
+**STEP 3**: Create or retrieve a thread and get thread messages if a thread ID is provided.

 ``` csharp title="Program.cs"
 if (string.IsNullOrEmpty(threadId))